US National Debt by Year – Statistics & Facts

 (Committee for a Responsible Federal Budget)

-References: Statista, Treasury Direct, The Balance, Peter G. Peterson Foundation, Statista, Statista, Statista, Statista, Forbes, Barron’s, Gallup, Forbes, Forbes, The Wall Street Journal, Statista, Treasury.gov, Investopedia, The Balance, The Balance, The Balance, The Balance, Congressional Budget Office, Business Insider, Congressional Budget Office, Statista, Statista, World Bank, Congressional Budget Office, Committee for a Responsible Federal Budget, Committee for a Responsible Federal Budget, Committee for a Responsible Federal Budget, Committee for a Responsible Federal Budget
+References: Statista, US GAO, The Balance, Peter G. Peterson Foundation, Statista, Statista, Statista, Statista, Forbes, Barron’s, Gallup, Forbes, Forbes, The Wall Street Journal, Statista, Treasury.gov, Investopedia, The Balance, The Balance, The Balance, The Balance, Congressional Budget Office, Business Insider, Congressional Budget Office, Statista, Statista, World Bank, Congressional Budget Office, Committee for a Responsible Federal Budget, Committee for a Responsible Federal Budget, Committee for a Responsible Federal Budget, Committee for a Responsible Federal Budget